Blue Chip Electronics: 1986–1987: Partnership with Hyundai

 In July 1986, the company announced an IBM PC compatible, the Blue Chip Personal Computer, to be released in October.
 Although some mail order companies were offering lower-priced systems, Blue Chip's clone was expected to be the lowest-priced system sold through retail channels.
-Blue Chip hired an unnamed company in Japan to design the computer and Hyundai Electronics in Korea to manufacture it.
+Blue Chip hired an unnamed company in Japan to design the computer and Hyundai Electronics in South Korea to manufacture it.
+The Blue Chip PC became the second Korean-made personal computer system marketed in the United States, after Leading Edge's Model D in 1985, built by Daewoo.
 Hyundai Electronics had been founded earlier in 1983 to market the parent company's computer hardware directly to resellers abroad.
 Other chaebols at the time relied on the white-label market, signing contracts with companies abroad to be their original equipment manufacturer (OEM), in exchange for their products being rebranded and rebadged.
-Hyundai's first attempt at selling hardware under their name in the West had been largely unsuccessful; its competitors Samsung and Daewoo, on the other hand, had become well-entrenched in the American computer market from their white-label partnerships with U.S.-based resellers.
+Hyundai's first attempt at selling hardware under their name in the West had been largely unsuccessful; its competitors Daewoo and Samsung, on the other hand, had become well-entrenched in the American computer market from their white-label partnerships with U.S.-based resellers.

 Although Hyundai's higher-ups continued to push for the Hyundai name to become a household name for computer hardware the United States, the company decided to relent by finding a suitable American reseller for their computer systems.
 In the mid-1980s, Blue Chip was seeking a manufacturer for its Commodore-compatible printers.
 When Rossi chose Hyundai as a candidate, Hyundai hinted at plans to develop its own IBM PC clone.
 Upon hearing this, Rossi convinced Hyundai executives to sell the computer under the Blue Chip name.
 In February 1986, Rossi met with Hyundai's Sung-hee Lee to formally sign the contract between the two companies.
 Under their contract, Blue Chip was the exclusive seller of computers manufactured by Hyundai.

 The Blue Chip PC has an Intel 8088 microprocessor running at 4.77 MHz, 512 KB of RAM (supporting up to 640 KB), six expansion slots, one 5.25-inch floppy drive, a high-resolution Hercules-compatible monochrome graphics card, and serial and parallel ports built into the motherboard.
 The base configuration originally retailed for US$699, the cheapest PC clone sold through department stores at the time, according to the Los Angeles Times.
 A green- or amber-phosphor monochrome monitor was sold separately for US$89.
 The Blue Chip PC was intended to be bundled with MS-DOS 3.2 as part of its base configuration.
 However, on launch, this was sold separately, along with GW-BASIC, for US$100.